 Given the unknown highlighted in the previous section, it is too early to write a realistic implementation plan.
-The first step should be a realistic evaluation of the project, investigating the technical and legal issues, land acquisition feasibility, establishing a timeline for the construction and a budget.
+The first step is to do a realistic evaluation of the project, investigating the technical and legal issues, land acquisition feasibility, establishing a timeline for the construction and a budget.
+This would be mostly a task for the infrastructure group of EGO, with help for vacuum experts, and various subsystems once the possibility of this extension become more plausible.